 The Taster and Green Coffee Buyer

-A coffee tasters grade can be a tipping point for the farmer that produced the graded coffee.
-The price for an exceptionally well graded set of beans can be life changing for a farm, boosting the price of the raw beans.
-That means better life for the farmer with more investment in machinery, processing and developing even better quality beans in the years ahead.
+A coffee taster grade can be a tipping point for the farmer that produced the graded coffee.
+The price for an exceptionally well-graded set of beans can be life-changing for a farm, boosting the price of the raw beans.
+That means a better life for the farmer with more investment in machinery, processing, and developing even better quality beans in the years ahead.

 Roasters may be certified by SCA or other organizations, but most importantly, specialty coffee roasters are people who know the bean to perfection.
 Coffee roasting is an art form that requires exceptional knowledge and years of training to create roast profiles that will fit and honor a specialty coffee bean.

-The barista is again a skilled professional who has completed numerous brewing courses and hands-on brewing practice.
+The barista is again a skilled professional who has completed numerous brewing courses and hands-on brewing practices.
 He is the one who completes the journey of specialty coffee.
-A specialty coffee barista is not only a master of the brewing art that know his coffee gear to perfection.
-He is the also the source of knowledge for the end consumer.
+A specialty coffee barista is not only a master of the brewing art that knows his coffee gear to perfection.
+He is also the source of knowledge for the end consumer.